LuvLetter/Moegram/README.md

 # Moegram

-This project adds an option to display Google's Emoji Font.
+This project adds an option to display Google's Emoji Font and keeps minimal changes to other part of the application.

 [Download Moegram from Google Play](https://play.google.com/store/apps/details?id=me.swineson.moegram.messenger)